docker-compose-certbot

 $ docker-compose up -d

-This solution is much simple for the end user than the one suggested in my previous post, on the expense of clarity and control, and the additional risk of running code maintained by a person rather than an organisation.
+This solution is much simpler than the one suggested in my previous post, but comes at the expense of clarity and control… and the and the additional risk of going against an OWASP recommendation, as well as running code maintained by a person rather than an organisation.